sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 }
 ```

-We'll start by defining `MsgSetName` in a new file called `msgs.go` in the `nameservice` package, a Msg that allows owner of an address to set the result of resolving a name.
+We'll start by defining `MsgSetName` in a new file called `msgs.go` in the `nameservice` package, a message that allows owner of an address to set the value a name resolves to.

 ```go
 type MsgSetName struct {